-Lilac suckers, also known as lilac shoots, are a much faster way to start new lilacs rather than cuttings.
-Spring is a great time to do this as the soil is moist and easy to dig and the suckers are really growing.
-Want to get a clone of your Grandma’s lilacs?
-This is for you!
+Lilac suckers, also known as lilac shoots, are a much faster way to start new lilacs than cuttings.
+Spring is a great time to do this as the soil is moist, easy to dig and the suckers are rapidly growing.

 Why Propagate Lilacs from Suckers or Shoots

-This method to propagate lilacs from suckers is easy and you get a new plant which blooms much faster than from cuttings.
+This method to propagate lilacs from suckers is easy and you get a new plant that blooms much faster than you would get from cuttings.

 What are Lilac Suckers

 Suckers are shoots that grow from around the Lilac base.
 Some feel they can be a menace but most folks just cut them off with a mower or weed wacker to keep them in check.